Inclusive Problem-Solving Toolkit For Reducing Natural Hazards Impacts and Disaster Risk

 [Re]Present the complex system of the problem situation based on synthesis of evidence from [Re]Assess, [Re]Discover, and [Re]View in a meaningful, interpretable way for all participants.

-Solution Space Tools: Design and Strategize
+Solution Space Tools: Formulate and Create

 Use these tools to productively frame a problem, interpret opportunities, generate integrative concepts, shape prototypes, resolve untested assumptions, and integrate solution strategies.
 Typically, exploring the solution space starts with [Re]Frame and ends with [Re]Integrate.
 [Re]peating tools improves design and strategy.